fiberinc/handshake/README.md

 See the [full list of providers][1]

-### Features

-- Fully self-hostable and highly extensible.
-Add, modify, and remove third-party apps providers without running into a wall.

 ## How it works

 Suppose you want to access your users' Salesforce data.
 You will need to your